GL-Li/vimwiki/docker_kubernetes.md

 - `docker build . --progress=plain -t difodocker/test:0.01` to build image from current directory.
     - `$ man docker build` for more info
         - `-t/--tag` to rename an image.
-        - `--progress=plian` to suppress exessive build message
+        - `--progress=plain` to suppress excessive build message

 - `docker build --file Dockerfile_2 -t gl/test1:0.0.1` to build from a specific dockerfile.